castle/castle-java/README.md

         + JSON objects get recursively merged using the same strategy;
         + JSON arrays get combined in such a way that elements in the additional context get appended to elements in the original context;
-        + JSON primitives in the original context get overwritten.
+        + JSON primitives in the original context get overwritten by JSON primitives in the additional context.
 * If the optional context contains a key and a null value, and if the key is present in the original context, the key is removed from the context.